 Wipe down the shower curtain or shower door, then clean the tub properly and dry it with a clean dry cloth.

 Clean the sink, empty the bathroom trash can.
 Clean the mirrors and any windows and sweep and mop the room.
+You can get more bathroom cleaning tips here.

 #9.
 How to Clean the Kitchen